uzluisf/CS460-notes/notes/03-grammars-syntax.md

 parse tree (and therefore must be evaluated first) can be used to indicate that it has precedence over an operator produced higher up in the tree.

-In one of the parse tree for `slope * x + intercept`, the multiplication operator is generated lower in the tree, which could indicate that it has precedence over the addition operator in the expression.
+In one of the parse tree for $slope * x + intercept$, the multiplication operator is generated lower in the tree, which could indicate that it has precedence over the addition operator in the expression.
 Its other parse tree, however, indicates just the opposite.
 It appears, therefore, that the two